 How Can Teen Heroin Rehab Help?

 If your teen is experiencing a heroin use disorder, it’s time to seek treatment.
 Teen heroin rehab can save your teen from experiencing academic and social setbacks.
-And even bigger: they can avoid an overdose.
+And even more important: they can avoid an overdose.

 Our residential programs in Southern California specialize in heroin addiction treatment.
 Teens will be protected from the risks associated with heroin use, allowing them to heal physically and emotionally.
 As part of their treatment, your teen will learn why they decided to use drugs initially.
 Then, your teen can begin to build the tools to avoid relapse.